 Do you have a painful, bony growth on the outer edge of one or both big toes?
 This condition, known as a bunion, can interfere with your mobility and make even simple tasks like taking a walk or going on a hike difficult.
 The podiatrists at Bay Area Foot Care specialize in the treatment of bunions using conservative means whenever possible.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations in San Rafael, Concord, Castro Valley, Pleasanton, Oakland, Walnut Creek, Carmichael, Sacramento, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
 Book your appointment today by calling the office nearest you or clicking the online booking tool.

 A bunion is a noticeable, hard bump that develops at the base of your big toe.
 If the bones near the front of your foot become misaligned, your big toe pulls forward and places pressure on your smaller toes.

 Ultimately, this forces the joint at the base of your toe to stick out.
 It’s also possible to develop a bunionette or tailor’s bunion on your little toe.

 The most common cause of bunions is wearing tight, uncomfortable shoes or shoes without an adequate toe box.
 However, other contributing factors include foot deformities and chronic conditions such as arthritis.

 Bunions vary in size and severity.
 However, common telltale signs include:

 As your bunion gets worse, you also might find it difficult to bend or straighten your big toe.
 You might also develop hammertoe.

 Even if your bunion isn’t causing you pain or interfering with your mobility, it’s important to schedule a consultation at Bay Area Foot Care.